-Indiana Dunes National Park is now the 61st U.S. national park.
+Indiana Dunes National Lakeshore was officially renamed Indiana Dunes National Park in mid-February, and it is now the 61st U.S. national park.

 The park encompasses 15 miles of the Lake Michigan shoreline and 15,000 acres of beaches, woods, prairies, and marshes.
 The varying landscapes within the park and its soaring dunes provide visitors with activities that include sledding in the winter, maple syrup making in the spring, and bird and wildlife spotting throughout the year.